Working Scientifically for Primary Schools CPD

 Pupils Asking and Answering their own Questions

 We’ll look at quick and simple methods to get the children generating questions that they can answer themselves, whether by using secondary research, a survey or by conducting a fair test.
-We’ll also give guidance on some of the famous scientists they can research.

 This course can be run as a twilight or half day in your school.